Wifi security certificate pop-up message, Monday 16 March, 2020

 The University wifi

-There are Wireless hotspots all over the University - in Learning Centres and Refectories, so you can work where you want.
+There are Wireless hotspots all over the University - in Libraries and Refectories, so you can work where you want.
 Staff and students can also print on University printers from any device connected to the wireless network and students can use the Internet from most rooms in University accommodation, using wireless or a wired (UTP) connection.
 Read more about the networks.

 How do I connect?

 First make sure that your device has its wireless switched on, and get a list of the networks in your area.